-Obviously cost is a huge factor when it comes to hardware support.
+Obviously, cost is a huge factor when it comes to hardware support.
 Compared with OEM support, a service contract with M Global could save you up to 70%.
 These savings point us back to the basic philosophies and focus.
 The focus of the manufacturers is to get people to buy more hardware so service prices are often inflated especially as equipment ages.
-In fact, once a piece of equipment reaches its end of service life (EOSL), manufacturers stop providing service for the device all together.
+In fact, once a piece of equipment reaches its end of service life (EOSL), manufacturers stop providing service for the device altogether.
 M Global can step in and provide service for the equipment preventing you from having to spend the money on costly device upgrades if you aren’t ready yet.

 Consolidate that Contract

 When you work with M Global, you can have all of your support needs serviced through a single service provider with all of your equipment under one contract.
 We can simplify your contract by consolidating expiration dates so they will all come up for renewal at the same time.
 For example, if a client has 100 devices with an expiration date of December 31st, and they want to add another 50 devices in mid-November, we can quote out for either 13 months or 1 month to add those devices on to the contract.
 That way whether it is at the end of this year or the following year, the expiration dates will match up.
 This makes managing contract renewals much easier.
 We can put multiple devices from multiple manufacturers on one contract and continually update—adding devices or removing them as needs change.
 We also help manage contract renewals so there won’t be a lapse in coverage.